erico252/Train-Game-Admin/README.md

 ## Integrate with Discord Bot

 It would be cool to as an end goal send commands from discord to control the server3

+#

+What needs to happen is that i need to create a DATA OBJECT.
+This data object can hold static info and info that changes, ithink htis can be achived via a class and getter/setter methods.
+Either that or using a JSON object.
+JSON Object might be easiest